HASKI-RAK/HASKI-Backend/README.md

 - Fill the .flaskenv file with the necessary information.
 For this, use the .flaskenv_template file as a template.
   Note that `DB_PASSWORD` is the password for the database user, not pgAdmin.

+  > **_NOTE:_**
+  > LTI_ACTIVITY_ID is the id of the activity in moodle.
+You can find it in the url of the activity.
+For example: https://moodle.haski.de/mod/lti/view.php?id=2
+  > CLIENT_ID is obtained in the setup of the LTI tool in moodle.
+It is the consumer key.
+  > KEY_ID is the key id of the key pair used for signing the JWTs.
+It is obtained when opening the URL /mod/lti/certs.php
+  > KEY_N_VALUE also optained in the certs page.

 - Create the database as explained in [DB Setup](#db-setup)
 - Run the app using `flask run`